Points on $\operatorname{SO}(3)$ with low logarithmic energy: Introduction and main result

 \section{Introduction and main result}

-Constructively characterizing sets of points within a given space that possess specific desired properties is a fundamental topic in approximation theory.
-This involves designing and analyzing point distributions that satisfy various criteria, such as minimizing interpolation error, maximizing density in certain regions, or ensuring uniform coverage of a domain.
+A central theme in approximation theory is the constructive characterization of point sets within a given space that exhibit specific, desirable properties.
+This process involves designing and analyzing point distributions that meet various criteria, such as minimizing interpolation error, maximizing density in certain regions, or ensuring uniform coverage of a domain.
 The most basic and famous examples are probably polynomial approximation, where Chebyshev nodes are used to minimize the Runge phenomenon, leading to more accurate interpolation, or numerical integration, where Gaussian quadrature selects points and weights to achieve exact integration for polynomials of a given degree.
-A less known but remarkable result is the solution by Fejer to the so-called Fekete problem in the unit interval, that is, finding $x_1,\ldots,x_n\in[-1,1]$ such that the logarithmic energy
+A lesser-known yet remarkable result is Fejér's solution to the so-called Fekete problem on the unit interval.
+The problem involves finding points $x_1,\dotsc,x_n\in[-1,1]$ that minimize the logarithmic energy, given by

-is minimized.
-The solution turns out to be the extremes of the interval plus the $n-2$ zeros of a Gegenbauer polynomial; see \cite{Fejer,Granada}.
+Fejér showed that the optimal configuration consists of the endpoints of the interval together with the $n-2$ zeros of a Gegenbauer polynomial.
+This solution highlights deep connections between potential theory and orthogonal polynomials; see \cite{Fejer,Granada} for further details.